Initial jobless claims rise more than expected

-Economists had forecast that the number of first-time filings for unemployment insurance was 265,000 last week, according to Bloomberg.
+Economists had estimated, according to Bloomberg, that first-time claims for unemployment insurance totaled 270,000 last week.

-“The week ending March 26 contained Good Friday, and the varied timing of that holiday across years often generates volatility in the claims data,” said JP Morgan’s Daniel Silver in a note.
-“And even with the latest increase in claims, the trend still looks pretty favourable.”

-Continuing claims totaled 2.173 million, the second-lowest level of the current expansion, according to Bespoke Investment Group.

 Business Insider Emails & Alerts